Skip to main content Skip to site utility navigation Skip to main site navigation Skip to site search Skip to footer

 • Throughout the program, industry experts and guest speakers are brought into the classroom to deliver specialized training.

-• During this two-year program, you're introduced to the needs and expectations of this industry and you practise your skills until you're proficient.
+• During this 2-year program, you're introduced to the needs and expectations of this industry and you practise your skills until you're proficient.

 • The practical experiences and contacts you make are your edge to a successful entry into this competitive market.